5 Reasons Why LMS Fails and How You Can Fix Them

 So even if you have a feature-packed LMS platform, you would still need a training strategy to get the most out of it.

-Solution: Develop an LMS Strategy First
+Solution: Develop an LMS strategy first

 To build an effective LMS strategy, focus on the following aspects: